sumendar/sumendar.github.io/content/home/about.md

 # About me

 I am a data analyst with experience in gathering, organizing, aggregating, transforming, analyzing, and visualizing data.
-I can able to build, train, and evaluate predictive models using Python, R, SQL, Trifacta, Talend, and OpenRefine including business intelligence tools such as Tableau, and Power BI in addition to basic familiarity with cloud platforms and big data analytical frameworks to mitigate critical issues by obtaining actionable insights.
+I can able to build, train, and evaluate predictive models using Python, R, SQL, Trifacta, Talend, and OpenRefine including business intelligence tools such as Tableau, and Power BI in addition to basic familiarity with cloud platforms and big data analytical frameworks to eradicate or mitigate critical issues by obtaining actionable insights.

 I am currently pursuing post-graduation in data science, I had bachelor’s and master’s degree in STEM discipline specialization within mathematics, statistics, and computer science.